top of page

 Geneva's Metra Station. â€‹â€‹â€‹â€‹â€‹â€‹

-In the fall of 2025, I noticed more inbound trains arriving on Platform 2.
+In December 2024, I noticed more inbound trains arriving on Platform 2.

 There were no regular announcements over the loudspeaker.